 The Denver Psychoanalytic Society's Continuing Education and Diversity Committees are offering a book discussion group.

-- Apply the knowledge gained to improve clinical practice with diverse clients.
+- Apply the knowledge gained to improve clinical practice with diverse persons and promote racial justice.

 Books & Format: Participants will furnish their own books and be expected to read the assigned sections before each meeting.
 The format will be discussion by participants in the style of a book group, divided over 3 sessions.
-The course is limited to a minimum of 4 to a maximum of 10 people.
+To enhance discussion, this course is limited to a minimum of 4 and a maximum of 10 registrants.

-Dates & Times: Discussions will take place from 10:00 AM - 11:30 AM (MDT) for three consecutive Fridays on: October 22, 29 & November 5, 2021, using Zoom.
-The Zoom link will be emailed to registrants 24 hours prior to the start of the first session.
-Deadline to register is October 15, 2021.
+Dates & Times: Discussions will take place from 10:00 AM - 11:30 AM for three Fridays on: May 6, 13 & 20, 2022 virtually using Zoom.
+The Zoom link will be emailed to registrants 24 hours before the first class.
+The deadline to register is May 3, 2022.

 Cost: $90 for Society members and $110 for non-Society members.
-Your spot for the group is not guaranteed until the registration fee is paid in full.
+Your spot is not guaranteed until the registration fee is paid in full.

 Confidentiality: During this discussion we will follow rules of confidentiality for clinical case material including disguising identifying information.
 Please do not discuss any case material outside of the class.
 No recording of case material is allowed.

-CME Certificates: In order to receive a CME certificate, the attendee must: pre-register, pay in full, attend sessions in their entirety and complete an evaluation within 7 days after the program.
-CME certificates will be sent by email within a month following the event after attendees are cross referenced by registration, payment, attendance, and completion of the evaluation.
+CME Certificates: In order to receive a CME certificate, the attendee must: pre-register, pay in full, attend class and complete an evaluation within 7 days after the program.
+An email with a link to the online evaluation will be sent after the last class.
+CME certificates will be sent by email within a month following the class.
+For virtual events, CME credit will be equal to time participated.